Naan – Indian Flatbread

 If you are afraid of yeast, please – don’t be!
 Naan (and other flatbreads) is a great place to start if you are a newbie to working with yeast.
 Check out this tutorial for some helps, as well as the recipe instructions below that include directions for using either active dry or instant yeast.

-- 3-4 cups all-purpose flour
+- 3-4 cups (426 to 568 g) all-purpose flour

 - 1 teaspoon salt

-- 1/2 teaspoon active dry or instant yeast
+- ½ teaspoon active dry or instant yeast

-- 1 1/2 cups milk
+- 1 ½ cups milk